atzberg/mango-selm/README.md

 * shear boundary conditions for micro-rheology studies, for example rheology of soft materials / complex fluids.
 * deterministic simulations are also possible by setting temperature parameter to zero.

 Allows for SELM, Immersed Boundary Methods, and related hydrodynamic solvers to be used in conjunction with LAMMPS simulations.
-LAMMPS is an optimized molecular dynamics package providing many interaction potentials and analysis tools for modeling and simulation.
+LAMMPS is an optimized molecular dynamics package in C/C++ providing many interaction potentials and analysis tools for modeling and simulation.
 Interaction methods include particle-mesh electrostatics, common coarse-grained potentials, many-body interactions, and others.

 **Quick Start**